comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

 #.
 Exercise 5.10.
 I updated one of the test conditions.
 #.
 Exercise 5.11.
 I updated one of the test conditions.
 #.
 Exercise 5.12.
 Needed to get m in hessenberg_ev, and fixed the assertion.
+   I also removed the eigenvalue requirement, it is better to wait for this.